 The website for submitting your paper proposals is now closed.
 Paper proposals were accepted until November 18, 2013.

-Notification of acceptance of all papers and session proposals will be made by December 23, 2013.
+Notification of acceptance of all papers and session proposals was made in December 2013.

 Be advised: Only NAPS members in good standing, who are registered as members for 2014 by January, 15 2014, may read papers.